STRAVA Stats 2020

 - Takeout — hmmm.
 Do the math.
 21.5m uploads mean, at most, 21.5m active users in an average week.
 That’s a lot of inactive accounts despite the impressive customer acquisition rate this year.

-The following image shows the dramatic increase in uploaded activities in April/May.
-But, wait a minute, that chart shows only 16m uploads/week at the start of the year.
-Which means there has historically been a realistic MAXIMUM of 16m active Strava users globally.
-I would guess that a ‘real’ active strava user would upload 2 activities per week (maybe slightly more, on average) which brings the user base at the start of the year down to below 8m.
-Then let’s take Strava’s claim of 2m/month new users added this year; that probably reflects 2m real new and active users.
-Add those to the base from the start of the year and we are up to 18m currently active Strava users, probably now declining from a summer peak.
-The figure of 18m users then ties in nicely with 30m uploads ie almost two uploads per person per week #believable.
+The dramatic increase in uploaded activities in April/May is striking.
+But that chart shows only 16m uploads/week at the start of the year.
+A ‘real’ active Strava user would upload 2 activities per week, which brings the user base at the start of the year down to below 8m.
+Adding Strava’s claim of 2m/month new users added this year brings us to around 18m currently active Strava users.
+The figure of 18m users ties in nicely with 30m uploads ie almost two uploads per person per week.

 Country Headline Differences